estebangarcia21/minecraft-server-wrapper/README.md

 # server-wrapper
-A wrapper script for provisioning the server on deployment.
+A wrapper script for creating a local development environment for The Blue Hats Server.